Can I Sue My Hairdresser?

 What is the Claims Process?

 - Once you contact us we will be pleased to confirm whether we consider your claim has prospects of success.

 - We’ll send out a detailed letter of claim to the Defendant salon setting out all the issues.

 - The Salon’s insurers will respond to confirm if the claim is accepted.
 Otherwise they will set out the grounds upon which liability is denied.

 - If it is necessary for us to gather expert evidence to support your claim we will organise this for you.
-We use trichology experts that are tried and tested and we will make the whole process as easy as possible for you.
+We use trichology experts that are tried and tested and we are able to ensure the whole process as easy as possible for you.

 - If after the service of the medical evidence the defendant continues to contest the claim we will proceed to court.

 - The compensation claims process from start to finish can take between 3 to 18 months.
 Much depends upon the extent of the injuries and whether the claim is defended.

 Why talk to us?

-- We have lots of experience and expertise to help you bring your personal injury claim.
+- We have lots of experience and expertise to help you bring your hairdressing personal injury claim.

 - You can be sure that you will get all the help you need and we will be with you every step of the way.

 - Please look at our trusted reviews which will tell you what our clients’ think of us.

 Can I Sue My Hairdresser via a No Win No Fee? – Absolutely…

-- We offer our clients a genuine No Win No Fee agreement which you can count upon.
+- We offer our clients with damaged hair a genuine No Win No Fee agreement which you can truly count upon.

-- If for any reason your claim doesn’t succeed then no problem we will not charge you a penny.
+- If for any reason your hair injury claim doesn’t succeed then no problem we will not charge you a penny.

 - There’s no need to worry about hidden charges and getting into costly agreements.

-- You won’t be left out of pocket – whatever happens.
+- You won’t be left out of pocket when making a hair claim – whatever happens.

 Call Us Now and Let’s make a Start… 🙂